Implantation: Everything You Need to Know

 However, that’s also the bad news because there’s not much you can do to guarantee a successful implantation.

-The best advice is to keep doing whatever you can do to stay healthy:
+The best advice is to keep doing whatever you can to stay healthy.
+Here are a few tips:

-• Avoid potential toxins: This includes alcohol, drugs, and cigarettes (or other nicotine products).
-Some medications also might not be a great fit in pregnancy.
-Talk to your doctor if you’re taking any medications or supplements.
-This includes over-the-counter products.
+This includes alcohol, drugs, and cigarettes (or other nicotine products).
+Additionally, taking certain medications might not be great during pregnancy.
+Talk to your doctor if you take any medications or supplements, including over-the-counter products.
 You want to make sure that they are safe for conception and pregnancy.

-• Stress less: Stress can impact both your fertility and pregnancy.
+Stress can impact both your fertility and pregnancy.
 Make sure to do what you can to reduce stress and take more time for yourself.
-This is the time to get a massage, meet with friends, or pick up that book you’re anxious to read.
+This is the time to get a massage, meet with friends, or pick up that book you’ve been waiting to read.

-Please make sure to check in with your doctor if you have any concerns or questions.
+Please check in with your doctor if you have any concerns or questions.

 Was this article helpful?